 VISITS AND TASTINGS:

-Cartuxa Visit – includes a visit to the Winery and tasting of 3 wines selected by the Eugénio de Almeida Foundation
+Cartuxa – includes a visit to the cellar and a tasting of 3 wines selected by the Eugénio de Almeida Foundation.

-St. Ignatius of Loyola Visit – includes a visit to the Winery and tasting of 5 premium wines from the Eugénio de Almeida Foundation range (except for white and red Pêra-Manca)
+Sto.
+Inácio de Loyola – includes a visit to the cellar and a tasting of 6 premium wines, from the entire Eugénio de Almeida Foundation range (except Pêra-Manca White and Red).

 We inform our customers that the sale of Pêra-Manca red wine is exclusive to those who take the guided tour of Cartuxa Wine Tourism, limited to 1 bottle per visitor, subject to availability of this reference.